 Being invisible to the financial system might not sound like a bad thing.
 But for some people, the consequences are significant, and can lead to not being able to access financial products or services.
-There are 5.8 million people in the UK who fit into this category.
 But what does it mean?
 And how can you make yourself more visible?

 What does it mean to be ‘invisible’?